lhriscu/PARLAM/README.md

 This program is configured to work with a Large Language Model.
 To tailor real-world scenarios, we have implemented two specific use cases: a package delivery (handover) and an information assistance task (info).
 For any interaction, the program is set by default to use [Vosk](https://alphacephei.com/vosk/models) speech to text models, [gTTS](https://pypi.org/project/gTTS/) text to speech models and a Large Language Model (OpenAI ChatGPT).
 The models can be changed in the corresponding servers.

-Using an agnostic embedding model (LaBSE), it can conduct conversations multiple language interaction, from which the user selects one to communicate with the robot.
+Using an agnostic embedding model (LaBSE), it can conduct conversations in multiple languages.
+The user has to select a preferred language to communicate with the robot.
 By default is set to English, but can be changed in the [launch file](parlam_pkg_bringup/launch/parlam.launch.py), as well as the audio sources, and the folder with the Vosk model.

 ## Architecture Diagram